uladzislau-varabei/stylegan-tf2/README.md

 To train a model one needs to:

-1. Define a training config (example in `default_config.json`, all available options and their default values can be found in `utils.py`).
+1. Define a training config (see `configs` section for details).<br>
-   <br>*Note 1:* some values in config are different from original implementation due to memory constraints.
-   <br>*Note 2:* Paths to images should be saved in a separate .txt file,
-   which is to be provided under key `images_paths_filename` in config.
+   *Note:* paths to images should be saved in a separate *.txt* file, which is to be provided under key `images_paths_filename` in config.
 2. Optionally configure gpu memory options (consider **GPU memory usage** section).
 3. Optionally set training mode (consider **Training speed** section).
-4. Start training with command: <br>
+4. Start training with command:

 > python train.py --config path_to_config (e.g. --config default_config.json)